-The staff supports the applicant's request to amend the development district standards requiring on-site parking.
+The Planning Board supports the applicant's request to amend the development district standards requiring on-site parking.
 The primary users of the proposed facility will be students and faculty; i.e., those already on campus.
 Visitors to Hillel can use nearby public parking and/or transit, thus encouraging pedestrian activity as envisioned in the Sector Plan.
-Note also that the property is sandwiched between two Walkable Nodes designated in the Central US 1 Corridor Sector Plan. (page 65) The Urban Design Section recommends approval of this amendment.
+Note also that the property is sandwiched between two Walkable Nodes designated in the Central US 1 Corridor Sector Plan. (page 65) The Planning Board approved this amendment.